yochaigal/cairn/resources/monsters/earth-elemental.md

 - Enormous humanoid-shaped beings made of earth and stone.
 - Can move through the ground as if it were water.
-- **Mudwall**: A wall of earth is raised and then quickly lowered beneath a target, dealing d8 STR damage.
+- **Mudcannon**: A wall of earth is raised and then quickly lowered beneath a target, dealing d8 STR damage.